 These drone laws applied to Ohio’s entire state and were established by the Ohio General Assembly.

-According to the Ohio Department of Transportation and the Ohio General Assembly, one law in Ohio governs drone use.
+According to the Ohio Department of Transportation and the Ohio General Assembly, one law in Ohio governs drones use.

 HB 292 // 2014.